SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 end
 ```

 Next, we print a table with the computed data.
-The table lists the errors obtained with the respective time step size ``Δ t`` as well as the estimated order of convergence in parenthesis.
+The table lists the errors obtained with the respective time step size ``Δ t`` as well as the estimated order of convergence in parentheses.

 ```@example eoc
-using Printf # load @sprintf
+using Printf: @sprintf
-using PrettyTables # load pretty_table
+using PrettyTables: pretty_table

 # gather data for table
 data = hcat(dts, reduce(hcat,err_eoc))